mkljczk/pl-api/README.md

+## The project development will continue in a monorepo.
+You can find it in [the `pl-fe` repo](https://github.com/mkljczk/pl-fe/tree/fork/packages/pl-api).

 # `pl-api`

 This project should be considered unstable before the 1.0.0 release.
 I will not provide any changelog or information on breaking changes until then.